bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

+### Popularity Analysis by numeric features

-4. Which features are associated with track popularity?
+**_Which numeric features are associated with track popularity?_**

-   Scatterplot between track popularity and features.
+Association between track popularity and each numeric feature by scatterplot.

+We could see strong association for year and album popularity, which is not surprising.
+Also a slight association for artist popularity and loudness.

+The remaining physical features are not associated at all.

+Comparison between album and artist popularity, we could see track popularity affected stronger by album, indicating popular artist's work could be popular or unpopular.

    <p align="center">
    <img src="Figure/modified-scatterplot-matrix.png" width="100%"/>
    </p>

-5. Album popularity and artist popularity are two strong features linearly associated.
+Scatterplot for relationship among album, artist and track popularity, which color indicating track popularity.

+We could see using album and artist alone, could predict track popularity to some extent.

    <p align="center">
    <img src="Figure/album-artist-track.png" width="50%"/>